Renni9807/kimchi_momentum_strategy/README.md

+## Requirements

+- Python 3.8+
+- pandas, numpy, scipy
+- matplotlib, seaborn for data visualization
+- ccxt for exchange API connections
+- concurrent.futures for parallel processing
+- tqdm for progress tracking
-# Cryptocurrency Trading System with Kimchi Momentum Strategy
+- sklearn for machine learning models (for future enhancements)# Cryptocurrency Trading System with Kimchi Momentum Strategy

 This repository contains a comprehensive system for cryptocurrency data collection, analysis, and algorithmic trading, implementing a "Kimchi Momentum" strategy that utilizes price movements in Korean markets to predict and trade on global exchanges.